-Bicol is a classic tourist destination for Filipinos, though it’s perhaps less known among foreign tourists.
-In Legazpi, Albay, the view of Mt.
-Mayon’s perfect cone never gets old.
-It has been spewing ash plume in recent months though, making it unsafe for the normal hiking and viewing activities.
-On better days, it is a scenic 2-day trek to the peak and back.
+Different spots let you enjoy great views of Mt Mayon, a volcano famed for having a perfectly symmetrical cone.
+It was spewing ash plumes for some time in 2018, which made it unsafe for hiking activities, but it seems to have stopped rumbling again now.
+It’s a scenic 2-day trek to the peak and back.
 You can also view it from afar by the Cagsawa Ruins, remnants of a church destroyed by one of its many eruptions.
 There’s also an option to rent an ATV and explore the unspoiled lands around Mayon.

 Meanwhile, a six-hour land and sea travel up north will bring you to the Caramoan islands, popular as the filming location of Survivor in 2012.
-Its popularity has died down in the past few years, which means you won’t get much competition while exploring its many white sand beaches and lagoons.
+Its popularity has died down in the past few years, which means you won’t have to compete for space while exploring its many white sand beaches and lagoons.
 You’ll love your evenings here – listening to the sound of crickets while looking up to thousands of stars above.

 For some reason, the mystical Camiguin doesn’t get as much hype as it deserves.
 It’s as if every tourist who ever visited it unconsciously agreed to keep its magic a secret.
 Let’s say no more…